Opening Keynote Speaker

 Jere W. Morehead

-President Jere W. Morehead began his tenure as the 22nd University of Georgia president on July 1, 2013.
-Under his leadership, the University has risen in the rankings of the best public colleges and universities and has completed a series of initiatives to enhance student learning and success, including a requirement for experiential learning for all undergraduates.
+President Jere W. Morehead began his tenure as the 22nd University of Georgia President on July 1, 2013.
+Under his leadership, UGA has risen in the rankings of the best public colleges and universities and has completed a series of initiatives to enhance student learning and success, including a requirement for experiential learning for all undergraduates.

 Joshua R. Newton